agsb/immu/Presentation.md

 _"Explain all that", said the Mock Turtle.
 “Alice's Adventures in Wonderland”, Lewis Carrol*_

-The code above executes only references to primitives words.
+The code above only executes jumps when references to primitives words.

 All composite word references are directly placed and removed, onto the return stack.